Counting Ideals in Numerical Semigroups: Concluding Remarks and Further Research

 \section{Concluding Remarks and Further Research}

+Several paths have not been explored yet and those will be the subject of future work.
+We now highlight a connection with HOMFLY polynomials.
 Let $P(L)$ denote the HOMFLY polynomial of an oriented link $L \in S^3$.
 It is known that $P(L)$ is an element of $\ZZ[a^{\pm 1}, (q+q^{-1})^{\pm 1}]$.
 Let $T_{k,n}$ denote the $(k,n)$ Torus knot.
-Given a pair of coprime integers $(k,n)$ and the curve $y^k=x^n$, it is known that $T_{k,n}$ is the link of its singularity at the origin.
-Oblomkov and Shende give the following result \cite{oblomkov2018hilbert}
+Given a pair of coprime $(k,n)$ and the curve $y^k=x^n$, we know that $T_{k,n}$ is the link of its singularity at the origin.
+Oblomkov and Shende prove the following \cite{oblomkov2018hilbert}. \begin{thm} Let $C$ be the curve cut out by $y^k=x^n$ and let $p$ be the origin.
+Then, we have